Editor's Note: This post was originally published in April 2019 and has been updated with additional content on July

 Many people who are using voice search use it to search up local things in their area.
 Where is the closest gas station near me?
 Top 10 Italian restaurants me?
 Nearly 22% of voice search queries are seeking location-based content.
-Local businesses, retailers, and boutiques should take advantage of this opportunity to build a local SEO strategy.
-A local SEO strategy can ultimately help drive traffic to your website and boost sales.
+Local businesses, retailers, and boutiques should take advantage of this opportunity to build a local voice search SEO strategy.
+A local voice search SEO strategy can ultimately help drive traffic to your website and boost sales.
 Not considering local SEO is just another missed opportunity.

 Tips to Improve your Local SEO

 Targeting Voice Search as well as standard search in your local SEO is a great way to ensure that customers near you have access to your information and are likely to find it through a quick search, either on their mobile phones or smart speakers.

 User intent and voice search